 Math.
-For those of you who subscribe and get Sunday Soul Soup, you’ll know I’ve recently began teaching all subjects again.
+For those of you who have been reading here a while, you’ll know I’ve recently began teaching all subjects again.
 Math has been a challenge but I’m beginning to enjoy it.
 I recently discovered some great resources too!
 Check out this fall dividing and multiplying by exponents and other Halloween themed math.

 Science.
 Right now, I’m going to focus on animal adaptation to pair with my close reads with zombie insects.
 My kiddos love when there are connections between subjects—who doesn’t?
 Making those connections also help them build those neural connections to apply their knowledge later.